Columbus Importuning Lawyer

 Ohio RC 2907.07: Importuning Defense Attorney

-In the state of Ohio, importuning is a criminal offense that involves a person who tries to engage a minor into sexual activity.
-Sometimes referred to as solicitation of a minor, importuning encompasses various soliciting acts and conduct, and is a very serious charge that puts considerable prison time on the table.
+In the state of Ohio, importuning is a criminal offense that involves a person who tries to engage a minor in sexual activity.
+Sometimes referred to as solicitation of a minor, importuning encompasses various soliciting acts and conduct and is a very serious charge that puts considerable prison time on the table.

 As a sex crime, importuning is no charge to take lightly – it can and often does result in life-altering penalties and repercussions to one’s civil rights, reputation, and future.
 If you have been made aware of a pending investigation, have been ensnared in a law enforcement sting operation or entrapment, or have been formally charged in Franklin County or any of the surrounding areas of Ohio, working with an experienced defense attorney is in your best interests.

 Attorney Brad Koffel has more than 25 years of experience representing clients accused of serious crimes, including importuning.
 Attorney Koffel and our team at Koffel Brininger Nesbitt understand the gravity of these allegations, and the immense risks they pose to clients’ freedoms and futures.